Risk Management Basics

-From the comparison, it’s found that only 2 profiles can be compared with the quantitative analyst profile.
-They are – financial analyst and senior financial analyst.
-It can be easily said that if you go for quantitative analyst profile, you would get much better compensation that being a financial analyst or an experienced financial analyst.
+From the comparison, it’s found that only 2 profiles can be compared with this profile.
+They are – the financial analyst and senior financial analyst.
+It can be easily said that if you go for a quantitative analyst profile, you would get much better compensation that being a financial analyst or an experienced financial analyst.

 We feel that only one overview is not enough.
 So we will look at what Indeed.com has to say in regards to compensation of quantitative analyst.

 The trend of compensation looks interesting.
-During July, 2012 to November, 2012, there is steady drop in the compensation.
-In December, 2012, the compensation remained same.
-During January, 2013 to February, 2013, the salary experienced a slight growth.
+During July 2012 to November 2012, there is a steady drop in compensation.
+In December 2012, the compensation remained the same.
+During January, 2013 to February, 2013, the salary experienced slight growth.
 From March, 2013, there is again a steady drop in the curve.
-And it stayed same during June, 2013.
-From July, 2013, the salary suddenly started reaching the second best peak and slightly dropped during September to October, 2013.
+And it stayed the same during June, 2013.
+From July 2013, the salary suddenly started reaching the second best peak and slightly dropped from September to October 2013.
 It dropped again in November, 2013.
-From December, 2013, the curve has reached upward again in January, 2014 and dropped in February, 2014, it dropped again.
-In March, 2014, it went higher again and finally in April, 2014, it reached the highest peak i.e. around US $105,000.
+From December 2013, the curve has reached upward again in January 2014 and dropped in February 2014, it dropped again.
+In March 2014, it went higher again and finally in April 2014, it reached the highest peak i.e. around the US $105,000.

 From the trend, it can be clearly said that the compensation of quantitative analysts would vary every month.
 As there is a huge demand for these professionals and not enough supply, often with good skills and experience, quantitative analysts can bargain for a higher salary.
 But if they lack in skill even with the years of experience, their compensation may drop.
 As this is the calculation of average salary we take into account, we can’t take this trend as the most exhaustive conclusion.